-Our Concerts segment principally involves the global promotion of live music events in our owned or operated venues and in rented third-party venues, the operation and management of music venues and the production of music festivals across the world.
-While our Concerts segment operates year-round, we experience higher revenue during the second and third quarters due to the seasonal nature of shows at our outdoor amphitheaters and festivals, which primarily occur from May through September.
+Our Concerts segment principally involves the global promotion of live music events in our owned or operated venues and in rented third-party venues, the operation and management of music venues, the production of music festivals across the world and the creation of associated content.
+While our Concerts segment operates year-round, we experience higher revenue during the second and third quarters due to the seasonal nature of shows at our outdoor amphitheaters and festivals, which primarily occur from May through October.
 Revenue and related costs for events are generally deferred and recognized when the event occurs.
 All advertising costs incurred during the year for shows in future years are expensed at the end of the year.

 To judge the health of our Concerts segment, we primarily monitor the number of confirmed events in our network of owned or operated and third-party venues, talent fees, average paid attendance and advance ticket sales.
-In addition, at our owned or operated venues, we monitor attendance, ancillary revenue per fan and premium ticket sales.
-For business that is conducted in foreign markets, we also compare the operating results from our foreign operations to prior periods on a constant currency basis.
+In addition, at our owned or operated venues, we monitor ancillary revenue per fan and premium ticket sales.
+For business that is conducted in foreign markets, we also compare the operating results from our foreign operations to prior periods without the impact of changes in foreign exchange rates.